Skip to content

 S -->|trace assertions| T

-Stove starts the infrastructure (databases, message brokers), launches your application as an OS process with the right connection details, and then runs tests against it using the same DSL you'd use for JVM apps.
+Stove starts the infrastructure (databases, message brokers, OTLP receiver), launches your application as either an OS process or a Docker container with the right connection details, and runs tests against it using the same DSL you'd use for JVM apps.

 Supported Languages